31 40 As A Decimal

 Scientific Notation and Significant Figures

-While not strictly necessary for this particular fraction, it's important to mention scientific notation and significant figures in the context of decimal representation.
+While not strictly necessary for this particular fraction, it helps to mention scientific notation and significant figures in the context of decimal representation.
 Scientific notation is a way to express very large or very small numbers concisely, using powers of 10.
-Significant figures refer to the number of digits that are reliably known in a measurement or calculation.
-For 0.775, we have three significant figures.
+For 0.That said, significant figures refer to the number of digits that are reliably known in a measurement or calculation.
+775, we have three significant figures.

 Practical Applications of Decimal Conversions